Ashisoma/Dilani-Studio/README.md

 3. Finally click on this link https://ashisoma.github.io/Dilani-Studio/

 ## Technology Used
-The programminglanguages used to build this website are HTML and css fpr tyhe front end.
-For back-end, jQUERY was used and alos to make the web page interactive
+The programming languages used to build this website are HTML and css for the front end.
+For back-end, jQuery was used and also to make the web page interactive to the user.